-When your volume is assembled on your local machine and ready to upload to the ASPCS server, please complete the Pre-Submission form linked below.
+When your volume is assembled, please complete the Pre-Submission form linked below.
 Please email the completed Pre-Submission Form to firstname.lastname@example.org.
 The Pre-Submission Form allows the ASPCS staff to set up the user account and password you will need to login to the ASPCS linux server, load the volume files, and compile them on the server.

 The Pre-Submission Form is available in the following formats:

-The next step is to compile the volume on the ASPCS linux server, just like you did on your local machine, and confirm that it compiles without errors (or fix any errors that appear).
+The next step is to compile the volume on the ASPCS linux server and confirm that it compiles without errors (or fix any errors that appear).
 Additional details on how to login to the linux server and compile the manuscript can be found here.
 When you log in, you will be in the editor's working directory by default.